Tag Archives for " dryer "

 • If the smoke moves away from the combustion gas vent and toward the exhaust fan, then a negative pressure situation is developing.
 Open a window until the smoke rises straight up or toward the combustion gas vent.
 Take note of how far the window must be opened for this to happen.

-There is another device to help avoid combustion gas backdraft; it is called a Power Vent for your water heater.
+There is another device to help avoid combustion gas backdraft; it’s called a Power Vent for your water heater.
 Essentially, a fan in the vent duct of the heater propels gasses outside, instead of just relying on a stack effect.
 Typically, power vented water heaters are installed where it’s not possible to vent vertically.
 These types of vent systems are less likely to backdraft because of the vent assist (empirestateplumbing.com), but at the same time, they also draw more air from the space, adding to the negative air pressure problem.

-Remember, it’s great to get the bad air out, but balance the flow so that you can control what comes in (fresh, filtered air)!
 If you only have exhaust fans in your home, open a window to balance that air flow, and keep doors open or install In-Door Return Pathways so that negative pressures don’t increase.